drimov/drimov/README.md

 ## Hi there, I'm Dimitri 🍺👋
 This is a place where i do stuff and project i want to do.❤️‍🔥\
-I'm a React Developer, recently i'm focus and try to grind my skills on React project
+I'm a React Developer, recently i'm focus on Next-Js eco-system.

 - 💻 Currently working on a school booster project in React.